christiankyle-ching/FOMO-Reservation--Netlify-Functions/README.md

-# Prototype - Gringo
+# Prototype

 ## Deployment Notes

 ### Accounts

-1. Create new Gmail for Gringo Web App only.
+1. Create new Gmail.
-2. Create Facebook account with that Gmail.
-3. Create Paymongo account with that Gmail.
+2. Create Paymongo account with that Gmail.

 ### App